-Even the safest MAOI antidepressants have numerous contraindications and warnings.
+Even the safest MAOI medications have numerous contraindications and warnings.
 The biggest is the risk of suicidal thoughts.
-MAOIs carry black box warnings about the increased risk of suicidal thoughts in patients taking them, especially those under the age of 25.
+MAOIs carry a black box warning about the increased risk of suicidal thoughts in patients taking them, especially those under the age of 25.

 How To Treat MAOI Antidepressants Addiction